codenamenikky/AWS_Dash_Integration/README.md

 Below are the main objectives:
 1. Use Dynamodb instead of sqllite
-2. Create a basic wind sensor simulator as Lambda function
+2. Create a basic wind sensor simulator and run it on EC2 nano
-3. Use Lambda functions to push data from the simulator to dynamoDB
+3. Use EC2 to push data from the simulator to dynamoDB
-4. Host the dash app in AWS infrastructure.
+4. Host the dash app in Elastic BeanStack.

 Development Machine set up.
 Below are the major steps to get a development machine setup.
 Linux is preferred